dakalamin/braille_display/README.md

 - Add Customization section to README
 - Add Russian variant of README
 - Add tests
-- Add Python script to prepare project for Arduino IDE
 - Optimize `nchar**_t` type for symbols with translation to Braille

 ## Contribution